 So is there an answer about Rachel?

 You may notice that water is ever-present in Shutter Island.
-And that fire ends up appearing several times.
-And that fire and water are opposites.
+And that fire appears a lot, too.
+Remember, water and fire are poetically considered opposites.

-We even have that dream where Dolores is soaking wet but ash is falling all around her and Teddy.
+We even have that dream where Dolores is soaking wet but ash falls all around her and Teddy.
 Dolores even turns to ash.
 Then Andrew wakes up with water leaking on him.

-Fire is heavily present in most of Teddy’s dreams and version of events.
+Fire is heavily present in most of Teddy’s dreams and versions of events.
 Meaning that we should associate fire, in any form, with fiction.
 And water with reality.
-When you keep this symbolism in mind when re-watching, Shutter Island takes on a whole other layer of depth.
+When you keep these motifs in mind when re-watching, Shutter Island takes on a whole new layer of depth.
 The storm becomes symbolic.
-Chuck lighting Teddy’s cigarettes is symbolic.
-Teddy approaching Noyce’s cell in the near total darkness of Ward C and lightning match after match: that’s symbolic.
-Those matches going out is perfect, as Noyce is the first person to tell Teddy the truth rather than trying to keep up the performance.
+Chuck lighting Teddy’s cigarettes is symbolic (as Chuck is fueling the delusion).
+Teddy approaching Noyce’s cell in the near total darkness of Ward C and lightning match after match—that’s symbolic.
+Those matches going out is perfect, as Noyce is the first person to tell Teddy the truth rather than keeping up the performance.

-“But Chris, Teddy saw Chuck’s body on the rocks then swept away by the tide.
+“But Teddy saw Chuck’s body on the rocks.
+It was swept away by the tide.
 That was a hallucination involving water.”

 Great point.
 But Chuck was a lie, right?
-He was just a character Sheehan was playing.
-So the body on the rocks, swept away by the tide, only reinforces the symbolism of water representing truth.
-As we never actually see “Chuck” again.
+He was just a character played by Sheehan.
+So the body on the rocks, swept away by the tide, only reinforces the symbolism of water representing truth, as we never actually see Chuck again.
 The next time the character appears is in the lighthouse, as Dr. Sheehan.